DOS codepages (and their history)

 Alternative names: Personal Computer, MS-DOS United States, MS-DOS Latin US, OEM United States, DOS Extended ASCII (United States), PC-ASCII

 Codepage 437 is the original IBM "PC-ASCII" codepage.
-Other codepages differ in the 80-FF (hex) range.
+It's the basis for all other codepages.
+Differences exist in the 80-FF (hex) range.

-In the following charts, differences to 437 are highlighted in green.
+In the charts that follow, differences to 437 are highlighted in green.
 Click the images to compare to 437.

 Codepage 737 Greek II